-I'm a sixth-year Ph.D. student in the Computer Science department at Cornell University.
+I'm a Ph.D. student in the Computer Science department at Cornell University.
 I previously attended Brown University, where I graduated in 2013 with an Sc.B. with Honors in Computer Science.
 My honors thesis at Brown was advised by Roberto Tamassia and Anna Lysyanskaya.

 My research interests include distributed systems, fault-tolerance, IoT, and data privacy.
 My advisor is Ken Birman.

 I help out the CS department in various ways.
 Currently, I hold the appointed positions of Quotes Czar, Picnic Czar, and Systems Lunch Czar.
 I also created the department quotes page and organize SIGSEGV, a fun non-serious conference for graduate students.

 You can download my complete CV here, if you want to see the details of anything summarized on this website.